The HTTP 414 status code indicates that a server refuses to process a request because the URI is too long.

 /etc/apache2/apache2.conf file.
 By default, Apache accepts URIs up to 8190 bytes.

-client sent too long URI while reading client request line in nginx error logs, it means the request URL has exceeded the allowed limit.
+client sent too long URI while reading client request line, it means the request URL has exceeded the allowed limit.

 In nginx, the maximum allowed URI length is defined by the large_client_header_buffers parameter, which consists of two values: number and size of buffers.
 It defaults to